 - Financial aid is available for online students who qualify

 The Bachelor of Arts in Women’s, Gender and Sexuality Studies combines robust critical thinking and diversity education to equip graduates with a marketable combination of skills that are well at home in a wide range of industries such as:

 - Human resources

 - Public policy advocacy

 - Non-profit entities

 According to a study by the National Association of Colleges and Employers, hiring managers look for leadership, teamwork, communication, and problem-solving skills above all others.
-Women’s and Gender Studies graduates are well-prepared to meet those demands.
+Women’s, Gender and Sexuality Studies graduates are well-prepared to meet those demands.